All Episodes

 He made that observation after Mogadishu in the Black Hawk Down episode.

-A drive-by media, the Democrat Party.
+The drive-by media, the Democrat Party.

 Yeah, we can't win it.

-Yeah, it's a wrong war.
+Yeah, it's the wrong ward.

 Yeah, it's a civil war.

-We gotta get out of there.
+We got to get out of there.

-Be back after this, don't go away.
+Be back after this.

 Not at all.

-So in their minds, attitudinally, they are still behaving as a minority and a minority doesn't have to have accountability.
+So in their minds, attitudinally, they are still behaving as a minority.

 In fact, it cannot have accountability.

-So oh, it can say whatever they want, as Dingy Harry is doing.
+So, oh, it can say whatever they want, as Dingy Harry is doing.

-If they were to win the White House, and if they were to hold on to Congress, either the House or the Senate or both, then a new reality would sweep over them, and they would know everything that happens is something that will be uh for which they will be held accountable.
+If they were to win the White House, and if they were to hold on to Congress, either the House or the Senate or both, then a new reality would sweep over them, and they would know everything that happens is something that will be for which they will be held accountable.

-It was the medal of freedom, not the medal of honor.
+It was the Medal of Freedom, not the Medal of Honor.

 Whatever.